tylermanning/tylermanning.github.io/content/home/experience.md

   date_start = "2014-07-01"
   date_end = "2015-10-01"
   description = """
-  * Project lead for 2 web development teams simultaneously.
+  * Project lead for 2 web development teams that focused on real estate web apps & iOS applications.
-  * Worked on real estate web apps & iOS applications using agile scrum methodology.
+  * Created project timelines and budget reports for stakeholders.
-  * Created project timelines, Gantt Charts, budget reports, and provided daily client support to clients.
+  * Negotiated contracts with clients and provided daily support or trainings to clients.

   """